Protecting the Rights of Those Entering & Residing in the U.S.

 Since the passage of the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRIRA), the Federal Government has systematically become more aggressive in its enforcement of every aspect of United States immigration law and policy.
 This has impacted every individual or agency that must navigate through the murky waters of the United States immigration system.

+The process of immigrating to the United States can be complex and confusing, with various legal procedures involved.
 Individuals who seek to travel to the United States to live, work, study, or invest, must be familiar with the nuances of the various visas.
-Our family-based immigration lawyers NYC can help you understand any nuances throughout your legal process.
+Our immigration lawyers NYC can help you understand any nuances throughout the NY immigration legal process.
 Those already present in the country in violation of the immigration laws must be well equipped to fight for their rights in court or face deportation from the United States.

 Most importantly we recognize how taxing and confusing this process can be for all involved.
 This is why we make it our priority to keep our clients educated and informed on the progress of their case.
 Our clients confirm that this greatly reduces the stress of going through these processes.